 "How Often Should I Have My Pond Cleaned?"

-In the Pittsburgh-Irwin-Greensburg-Ligonier areas, we recommend that “Ecosystem Koi Ponds” (ponds built with skimmers, biofalls / wetlands / bogs, and gravel bottoms) receive a Spring Cleanout every 1 to 2 years to remove any build-up of non-decomposed organic material that collects within the gravel bottom.
-Other styles of koi pond (such as the traditional English-style) can benefit from a Spring Cleanout, although these ponds tend to require more routine maintenance throughout the year as well.
-If you have questions about your backyard koi pond cleaning and maintenance in Pennsylvania, please feel free to contact us for answers.
+In the Pittsburgh area, we recommend that “Ecosystem Koi Ponds” (ponds built with skimmers, biofalls / wetlands / bogs, and gravel bottoms) receive a Spring Cleanout every 1 to 2 years to remove any build-up of non-decomposed organic material that collects within the gravel bottom.
+Other styles of koi pond (such as the traditional English-style) can also benefit from a Spring Cleanout, although these ponds tend to require more routine maintenance throughout the year as well.
+If you have questions about your backyard koi pond cleaning and maintenance in Pennsylvania, please reach out to us.

 We have all of the necessary equipment and knowledge to perform a proper Spring Cleanout.

 “Should I pressure wash the pond rocks?”

 Pressure washing the inside of a pond might remove a very important piece of your filtration system.
 The brownish colored film that covers the rocks of a healthy pond is called “Biofilm”.
 The biofilm contains millions of natural beneficial bacteria, diatoms, and other micro- and macro-organisms that help to maintain the pond’s balanced ecosystem.
 When the biofilm is removed, the ecosystem suffers a sudden imbalance and can often lead to green water algae blooms or other water quality issues.
 In healthy, well-kept ponds, we leave the biofilm intact and use only a high-volume/low-pressure spray to wash down the gravel.
 In ponds that are suffering major water quality issues, or have been neglected for several years, we may pressure wash the entire interior in order to get back to a “square one” condition.